Guide to Register Labuan Trust-An Effective Vehicle for Managing Your Wealth

-- The Labuan Trust Company acting as the trustee are required to submit status update on Labuan trusts under their care to Labuan FSA on a half-yearly basis.
+- The Labuan Trust Company acting as the trustee are required to submit a status update on Labuan trusts under their care to Labuan FSA on a half-yearly basis.

 CP TRUST services now offer a better choice for your wealth management using Labuan Private Foundation, a vehicle hybrid of a company and trust that allow you to have 100% control that is protected by the Foundation Act.
-With Common Reporting Standard implemented by OECD, Trust may pose higher risk, know more on how CRS will impact Trust.
+With the Common Reporting Standard implemented by OECD, Trust may pose a higher risk, know more on how CRS will impact Trust.
 Find out the comparison of Labuan Trust and Labuan Private Foundation assisting you making the right choice.Call us today at +603-2161 0354 for Labuan Trust consultation or send us your enquiry.
 We would be glad to advise you on how to meet your needs.
 We “simplify the complexities” of setting up your wealth management tool in Labuan!